 On her YouTube channel, you can see firsthand what a calming presence she brings to the role of mother.
 Behavioral scientists have confirmed that this calm is especially soothing for babies and beneficial to young children’s development.

-Meditation helps Mama Kat be a peaceful respectful presence for her baby, to be a more engaged parent, and helps her to prioritize self-care because we know these tools help parents raise a more focused, productive and successful teenager and adult.
+Meditation helps Mama Kat be a peaceful respectful presence for her baby, to be a more engaged parent, and helps her to prioritize her own self-care so she can all those things.
+Meditation is one of the most effective tools and will help parents raise a more focused, productive and successful teenager and adult.